 Pilot Project Core

-- The award is open to early-stage investigators and established faculty with appointments at the University of Minnesota.
+- The award is open to faculty, postdocs, and graduate students with appointments at the University of Minnesota.

-- Proposed projects should use one or more of the Center's research cores and aspire to achieve one or more of the following program priorities:
+- Proposed projects should use one or more of the Center's other research cores (VIC, SCC, ICBC, or ACC) with an aim focused on addiction neuroscience.

-Calls for applications are posted each year in February.
+Calls for applications are posted each year in February/March.
 Applications are accepted through March.
-Recipients will be notified of awards by late June.
-Projects should begin no later than September 1st of the year the award is received.
+Recipients will be notified of awards by late May.
+Projects should begin no later than August 1st of the year the award is received.

 - Applications should be submitted electronically by completing the online application survey, which will include uploading required materials.

 - The following link will take you to the online survey: https://umn.qualtrics.com/jfe/form/SV_0lbs7O9n9vntHKe

 The online application survey will ask applicants to upload the following required information as a single PDF file (font and margins should be no smaller than 11 pt., and 0.5 inches, respectively):

 1) Project Cover Sheet - cover sheet with the following: